We are live on DevHunt: tool of the week contest

 Most common approach I came across when implementing protected routes is to use hooks with cookies or session on the server.

-But I want to avoid server because of the following reasons:
+But I want to avoid Sveltekit’s server because of the following reasons:

 • It will most probably bottleneck my blazing fast backend server